Storidge/cio-user-guide/getting_started/install.md

 `curl -fsSL ftp://download.storidge.com/pub/ce/cio-ce | sudo bash`

 ::: tip
+A multi-node configuration requires a minimum of three nodes.
+Currently two node configurations are not supported.

-For production deployments, a minimum of four nodes is recommended
+For production deployments and high availability support, a minimum of four nodes is recommended.
 :::